 ILAC is proudly Canadian!
 It is a reputable English language school with locations in Toronto and Vancouver.
 It offers General English, TOEFL and IELTS preparation, as well as unique Power English and University Pathway programs.

 Power English adds a cultural component to English language learning with courses on communication, Canadian culture and everyday English usage.
 The University Pathway courses support students who want to pursue undergraduate studies at a Canadian school.

 ILAC has partnerships with 70 Canadian colleges and universities and will help Pathway students apply (without needing the IELTS and TOEFL exams!).

 You can choose to live at a homestay through ILAC to boost your English immersion, and you can also participate in social events organized by the school to meet new people and further practice the language.

-Canadian locations: Toronto and Vancouver.
+Canadian locations: Toronto, Vancouver, Surrey and Victoria

 SSLC is an educational organization that provides targeted English as a second language (ESL) programs, from Medical English to communication for job-seeking flight attendants, alongside their general ESL for Adults course.

 There are two teaching structures for the general course.
 You can either take one “combined” course that focuses on all the primary language skills together (grammar, reading, writing, listening and speaking) or you can take the “focused” course where there is a specific class for each of those skills.